pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 1. **Does your tool have a few C or C++ extensions?** Great, we suggest using **PDM** for the time being.
 It is the only tool in the list below that has documented workflow to support such extensions.
-It also supports other backends such as scikit-build and meson-python that will allow you to fully customize your build.
+It also supports other back-ends such as scikit-build and meson-python that will allow you to fully customize your build.

 NOTE: You can also use Hatch for non pure python builds but you will need to write your own plugin for this support.